uditkarode/ucc/docs/index.md

 # UCC

-#### This was built for the students of schools/colleges that still use TurboC++ and teach it's archaic code samples, and asks its students to do the same.
+#### This was built for the students of schools/colleges that still use TurboC++ and teach it's archaic code samples, and ask its students to do the same.
 In order to use this, you need a Linux/Unix based system that can run DosBox.
 You must have DosBox preinstalled on your system.
 It is not mandatory to run this script as a user with superuser privileges, but it is necessary for the user running the script to have access to the entirety of the required assets.

 To get started, create a directory anywhere on your disk, which will be your workplace.
 Let's call it the **workspace**.
 Add the *BIN* folder from this repository into your *workspace*.
 Also, inside the workspace, create four directories :